C-Pro/geche/README.md

 * `BenchmarkSet` only times the `Set` operation that allocates all the memory, and usually is the most resource intensive.
 * `BenchmarkEverything` repeatedly does one of three operations (Get/Set/Del).
 The probability for each type of operation to be executed is 0.9/0.05/0.05 respectively.
 Each operation is executed on randomly generated key, there are totally 1 million distinct keys, so total cache size will be limited too.

+Another benchmark `BenchmarkKVListByPrefix` lists `KV` wrapper's `ListByPrefix` operation.
+It times getting all values matching particular prefix in a cache with 1 million keys.
+Benchmark is arranged so each call returns 10 records.

 Benchmarking four simple cache implementations shows that generic cache (`MapCache`) is faster than cache that uses an empty interface to store any type of values (`AnyCache`), but slower than implementations that use concrete types (`StringCache`) and skip on thread safety (`UnsafeCache`).
 Generic `MapTTLCache` is on par with `AnyCache` but it is to be expected as it does more work keeping linked list for fast invalidation. `RingBuffer` performs the best because all the space it needs is preallocated during the initialization, and actual cache size is limited.